-The Commission approved an annual operating budget of \$149,434 for Fiscal Year 2008 (FY08).
-During Fiscal Year 2007 (FY07), \$153,481.27 was revenue collected from the forty counties who currently assess and collect the fee.
-A copy of the final operating budget for FY07 and the amounts received in fees from the counties is included in Appendix B.
+The Commission approved an annual operating budget of \$187,626 for Fiscal Year 2009 (FY09) which can be found in Appendix B. During Fiscal Year 2008 (FY08), \$195,942.48 was revenue collected from the forty counties who currently assess and collect the fee.
+A copy of the final operating budget for FY08 and the amounts received in fees from the counties is included in Appendix A.

 With the limited revenue provided to the Commission, the primary expenses are the salary and benefits for the Project Coordinator and meeting/training expenses.
 When the Commission was formed there was the hope that there would be federal monies coming to the states for E91-1.
 This money would then be distributed through the Commission by a grant process.
-Unfortunately, this money has not been forthcoming.
-The annual funds collected in excess of the Commission's expenses alone are not enough to fund a grant process.
+With the signing into law the New and Emerging Technologies Act of 2008 (NET 911) Idaho has been approved to receive a minimum of \$500,000.00 in grant funding for FY 2009.
+With the implementation of the Enhanced Grant Fee Fund we anticipate revenue from this grant fund to be approximately another 1.7 million dollars in FY 2009 that will be available to become a dollar for dollar match in federal grant monies for a total of 3.4 million dollars being available to Idaho counties.
+It is anticipated that this funding will be enough to move all basic 9-1-1 Centers to enhanced starting in October 2009.